| Aragorn opened the door wearing

 heated the water in his bathing room during the nightno,

-I have no complaints about their work.
-But please send them to
+I have no complaints about their work, but please send them to

 my chambers as soon as possibletell them to wait for me